notabenoid/notabenoid/README.md

     docker run --rm -p 127.0.0.1:8080:80 opennota/notabenoid

 Docker will download the prebuilt image from the Docker Hub, create a container, and start it.
 After it is running go to the following link: [http://localhost:8080](http://localhost:8080).
+Register the first user (use the name 'admin').

 `--rm` means that the container will be removed after it is stopped.